Compassion: The Key to Full-Time Service

 The class came up with several ideas, such as creating a Christmas basket, but they rejected that idea because it would be feeding people for only one meal or one day, not making much of a difference.
 Besides, most of the canned food would come from their mothers' kitchens with no sacrifice on the part of the students.
 After two periods of discussion, the list on the board looked like this:

-- Help people who can't help themselves
+- Help people who can't

 - Older people--rake their leaves, do their grocery shopping, run errands, do odd jobs, be a helper at the Meals on Wheels center.